• Skip to primary navigation

 What I love most about bundt cakes are the endless possibilities of flavor and frosting combinations.
 There’s a bundt cake for every occasion, and as a trained pastry chef, I take pride in bringing you the best of the best bundt cake recipes.

 If you look forward to gingerbread cakes around the holidays, you’ll love this gingerbread bundt cake.
-These easy-to-follow instructions will teach you how to make a dense but fluffy pound-style cake packed with old-fashioned gingerbread flavor.
+These easy-to-follow instructions will teach you how to make a moist but fluffy pound-style cake packed with old-fashioned gingerbread flavor.

 As for how to frost a ginger bundt cake, I like keeping it simple with a thin layer of sugary maple glaze, but powdered sugar, thick frostings, and your ordinary whipped cream are also delightful with this holiday dessert.